-That shows a company cares and has done their research.
+That shows a company cares and has done its research.

-This is the opposite of what a lot of businesses do; they blast emails and campaigns that are generic in hopes it’ll convert.
+This is the opposite of what a lot of businesses do; they blast emails and campaigns that are generic in hopes they’ll convert.

 These are some common startup problems, for instance:

 You could focus on these points—like slow sales and unpredictability—in the copy to make a product irresistible.